simplic/documentation/support/SimplicStudio/Grid/hirachical_grid.md

 ![~/images/hierarchical_grid_sample.png](~/images/hierarchical_grid_sample.png)

-To mark a grid as a hierarchical grid, the following steps are necessary:
+To use a grid as a hierarchical grid, the following steps are necessary:

 **Parameter definition**